caioceccon/random_string_generator/README.md

 **Shuffling**

-  I order to generate a string based on a given patter `Lldd` where those characters are placed in a random order, the `shuffle/1` function should be used.
+  In order to generate a string based on a given patter `Lldd` where those characters are placed in a random order, the `shuffle/1` function should be used.